 Number four – The solution is part of the problem.
 The solution, of course, is to slow down and count out loud.
-But for some reason most students seem to HATE doing this.
-I took a poll this week and asked my student why they don’t like counting out loud.
+But for some reason, most students seem to HATE doing this.
+I took a poll this week and asked my students why they don’t like counting out loud.

 The top two answers…

 Number five – We only see our students once per week.
-We can go over this stuff with them ad nauseum but if they don’t think about rhythmic concepts between lessons the information never gets form short-term to long-term memory.
+We can go over this stuff with them ad nauseam but if they don’t think about rhythmic concepts between lessons the information never gets from short-term to long-term memory.

 Things have become more intense for us in the past few years.
 As music in the school system gets reduced or cut, we no longer have music educational reinforcement going on during the week.